 - In a separate small bowl, use a whisk to combine the dry ingredients; flour, baking soda, baking powder and salt.

-- Add the dry ingredients to the butter/sugar mixture and slowly stir using a spatula or spoon to work the dry in.
-Stop mixing as soon as the flour is combined and large crumble form.
-The dough should not be dry.
+- Add the dry ingredients to the butter/sugar mixture and slowly.
+Stop mixing as soon as the flour is combined.

 - Set up your work station.
-Place the sprinkles in a bowl and the 2 tbsp of milk in a smaller bowl or on a plate.
+Place the sprinkles in a bowl and the 2 tablespoon of milk in a smaller bowl or on a plate.

-- Using a 3 Tbsp cookie scoop, scoop the dough out and tightly press into a ball, ensuring the dough has no breaks and is smooth all around.
+- Using a 3 tablespoon cookie scoop, scoop the dough out and tightly press into a ball, ensuring the dough has no breaks and is smooth all around.

 - Dip the tips of your fingers in milk and coat the ball of dough until it is ever so slightly moistened and sticky.